Learn how to develop your doctoral scholarship (CGRS D) application from the pros!

 Scholarship | How do I apply |

-Canada Graduate Scholarship – Doctoral | |
+Canada Graduate Research Scholarship – Doctoral | |

 I am currently registered in a graduate program at a university, or I was registered in a graduate program within the past 12 months | Applicants must apply to the university* where they are currently registered or were recently registered within the past 12 months |

-I was registered in a graduate program more than 12 months ago. | Applicants must apply to the appropriate Tri-Agency directly. |
+I was registered in a graduate program more than 12 months ago. | Applicants must apply directly to the appropriate Tri-Agency. |

-Canada Graduate Scholarship – Master’s | |
+Canada Graduate Research Scholarship – Master’s | |

 I am currently registered in a graduate program at a university, or I was registered in a graduate program within the past 12 months | Applicants must apply to the university* where they are currently registered. |

-I am currently registered in an undergraduate program or have not yet started a graduate program. | Applicants to apply to up to three separate universities*. |
+I am currently registered in an undergraduate program or have not yet started a graduate program. | Applicants may apply to up to three separate universities*. |

 cholarship recipients get a top-up!